AHLAN! (Welcome) to

 For questions, corrections and suggestions of content

-5/18 Week in Review: News clips from Morocco
+11/30 Week in Review: News clips about Morocco

 The Moroccan American Community board is the media source for Moroccan American affairs.
 It is a podium for different voices and opinions; it sheds the light on community issues.
 Moroccoboard pushes the community forward to become more influential and informed.
 MoroccoBoard strives to empower the Moroccan American Community to attain a higher level of visibility and to increase its political reach, and to become fully active in the American political process.
 MoroccoBoard seeks to exert a positive influence on US-Morocco relations.